-JustLead Washington’s signature program is the Leadership Academy, a nine-month, cohort-based experience designed to build a broad network of community leaders who can effectively and collaboratively work toward equity and justice with low-income and marginalized individuals and communities in Washington.
+JustLead Washington’s signature program is the Leadership Academy, an intensive cohort-based experience designed to build a broad network of community leaders who can effectively and collaboratively work toward equity and justice with low-income and marginalized individuals and communities in Washington.
 Leadership Academy Fellows are drawn from organizations working within the civil, criminal, and juvenile justice systems as well as community-based social justice organizations.

 Each year we select cohorts of fellows that reflect the diversity of the many communities served by the justice systems in Washington so that Fellows can draw from each other’s experiences and perspectives and apply their learning to real-world challenges.

 The Leadership Academy is NOT about positional authority, but rather, is about a person’s deep commitment to actively engage in powerful leadership behaviors, regardless of their current role.
 Cohorts include Fellows serving in organizations addressing a wide range of equity and justice issues in Washington such as Alliance for Equal Justice (civil legal aid), criminal justice, and juvenile justice organizations; legal advocacy organizations; public sector agencies; and community-based organizations.

 JustLead engages those who already hold influence within the law and justice systems in transformational change work while also building power and capacity within communities and programs that are often inequitably resourced.
 Cohorts intentionally include Fellows from law and justice and community-based organizations, and typically at least half of our Fellows identify as people of color.
 About 1/3 work within civil legal aid; 1/3 with other justice system partners (including criminal & juvenile justice, law schools, and pro bono programs); and 1/3 with community-based organizations and other partners.
 At least 40% of Fellows work outside of King County.